 You will meet people of all walks of life, on the island you can still find old kampongs (villages) where the Malays live as in the times before tourists arrived.
 You can practise your skills in Malay language and explore a virgin rain forest.

 You will live in one of the guest cabins on board with private toilet / shower.
-Breakfast, lunch and dinner is provided by the owner of the boat or cooked on board.

 Limited internet access